Types of non-hormonal birth control options

 Spermicide has an efficiency of 70-80% when used alone and hence should be used correctly along with condoms or any other barrier methods.
-Even some spermicide condoms are also available in the market.
+Even some spermicide condoms are also available on the market.

 Usually, spermicide does not have any side effects, but some people may experience skin irritation.
 The majority of the spermicides contain nonoxynol-9 that may change the skin in and around your genitals making you more prone to contract HIV.
 Thus if you experience skin irritation, itchiness, redness, burning sensation or have concerns about HIV, you must immediately consult your doctor.

 A contraceptive sponge is a plastic foam that is inserted into the vagina before intercourse.
-It acts as a barrier between the sperm and cervix of your uterus.
+It acts as a barrier between the sperm and the cervix of your uterus.
 Sponges are designed for a single use and should be used along with a spermicide.
 These can be inserted in the vagina up to 24 hours before sex.
-The most important thing you must follow with the use of sponge is that it can be removed at least after 6 hours of sexual intercourse.
+The most important thing you must follow with the use of sponge is that it should be removed at least after 6 hours after sexual intercourse.

 Sponges are about 60-80% effective.